NEET UG 2026 Syllabus Released: NTA Publishes Subject-Wise Curriculum for Physics, Chemistry & Biology

 According to the latest update, no major changes have been introduced in the NEET UG 2026 syllabus compared to the previous cycle.
 However, NTA has provided a more structured and clearly defined syllabus, helping students avoid confusion caused by overlapping or deleted topics in past years.

-Education experts suggest that candidates should strictly follow the official syllabus and rely on NCERT textbooks, as a significant number of questions are directly or indirectly based on NCERT content.
+Education experts suggest that candidates should strictly follow the official syllabus and rely on NCERT textbooks, as many questions are directly or indirectly based on NCERT content.

 What’s Next for Aspirants?